 That all changed in 1996.

-That was the year the Sackler family who owns Purdue Pharma released a new pain medication called OxyContin – a long acting for of oxycodone.
+That was the year the Sackler family who owns Purdue Pharma released a new pain medication called OxyContin – a long-acting form of oxycodone.
 Purdue Pharma makes other pain killers, but this one was a blockbuster hit.
 Because of it, the Sacklers became one of the wealthiest families in the US.
-It was reported that their net worth reached $14 billion in 2015 (yes that’s a “b” for billions).
+It was reported that their net worth reached $14 billion in 2015 (yes, that’s a “b” for billions).
 The wealth was created largely on the strength of profits from OxyContin.